Asbestos waste

 Hazardous Waste Regulations (Northern Ireland) 2005 | Governs the handling, transport, and disposal of hazardous waste, including asbestos. | Requirements for consignment notes and disposal at licensed facilities. | Northern Ireland | Hazardous Waste Regulations (Northern Ireland) 2005 |

-To understand how these fit within a wider waste management context, see our detailed articles on UK waste regulations and devolved waste policies and regulations.
+To understand how these fit within a wider waste management context, see our detailed article on commercial waste regulations.

 Asbestos in waste – FAQs